sirsnork/CellularRemoteControl/README.md

 Instructions:

 Set GPRS Sheild to "HardwareSerial/Arduino".
 This sets it to use D0 and D1 as it's serial port, which corresponds to COM1 on the Netduino 2.
-The LCD Connects to COM2, or D2/D3 leaving D4-D7 free for the SeeedStudion Relay Shiled V2
+The LCD Connects to COM2 (if enabled), or D2/D3 leaving D4-D7 free for the SeeedStudion Relay Shiled V2

 You must install an SD card with the following folder/file structure